Superphysics Superphysics

 This flexible quality also lets souls merge and agree, as proven by the phrase “the meeting of minds” or “being on the same page”.
 This would be like an orchestra adding more instruments that jive with its style.

-Matter and physical objects, on the contrary, cannot occupy the same physical ‘page’ nor meet at a ‘place’ without losing their individual identity.
+Unlike waves, matter and physical objects cannot occupy the same physical ‘page’ without losing their individual identity.

 • A family begins when a man’s soul agrees to unite with a woman’s soul which then adds another soul as their child.
 A divorce is a dissociation of the soul the family back into its component souls